MasayoshiSugimoto/LuftrauzerLike/readme.md

 Enemy Manager
 =============

--Creates an enemy every 10 seconds.
+*Creates an enemy every 10 seconds.
--Creates enemies if there are less than 20 enemies alive.
+*Creates enemies if there are less than 20 enemies alive.
--Removes the dead enemies after 3 seconds.
+*Removes the dead enemies after 3 seconds.
--Starting position is outside of the screen on the left.
+*Starting position is outside of the screen on the left.